 Nearly 100% of Canada’s Asian-manufactured vehicle imports come through the port of Vancouver.

-The port authority said that there is currently limited anchorage capacity at the port because of the elevated seasonal demand in the bulk sector, with grain exports at their peak period.
-Grain and cruise operations, along with operations at the Westshore coal terminal are expected to continue.
+There has been limited anchorage capacity at the port because of the elevated seasonal demand in the bulk sector, with grain exports at their peak period.
+Grain and cruise operations, along with operations at the Westshore coal terminal are expected to continue but other commodities, including finished vehicles, have been affected for a week.

 “We are working closely with the industry to optimise anchorage utilisation to ensure port fluidity by prioritising anchorage assignments to terminals that remain operational,” said the port authority in a statement.
 “We are also working with federal partner agencies to proactively manage vessel traffic impacted by the labour disruption, the port’s anchorage availability and expected inclement weather.”

-Everstream Analytics noted midweek that vessels were not diverting from the port and, similar to last month’s US East and Gulf coast port strike, most vessels are still waiting to see how long the lockout will last and not diverting to other ports on the US west coast.
+Everstream Analytics noted last week that vessels were not diverting from the port and, similar to last month’s US East and Gulf coast port strike, most vessels had waited to see how long the lockout would last, rather than diverting to other ports on the US west coast.
 That has led to an increase in the number of vessels waiting outside of the port.

 The contract between the BCMEA and the ILWU and Dock Foremen 514 expired on March 31, 2023 and the two sides have been in negotiations over manning and automation.